Social Media Envy by Szymon Janiak

 The problem is that we have created this trap for ourselves.
 We are no longer able to enjoy what we have.
 Got a promotion?
 Apparently ok, but a friend became the president.
 Do I have a million in revenue in a new company?
 I saw that the competitor did fifteen.
 I bought a house?
 Well, yes, but a friend has a bigger one… It never ends.
 It will always be better for someone.

-Everyone seems to know that social media is a theater, but when you see all these victories every day, it’s easy to get frustrated.
+Everyone seems to realize that social media is a theater, but when you see all these victories every day, it’s easy to get frustrated.
 We are pulling ourselves with illusion in a world where everyone repeats like a mantra that you have to be better.
 You have to keep going.
 You need to have more.

 However, instead of constantly comparing yourself and pushing forward thoughtlessly, it is worth simply slowing down or even stopping.
 Do it to see what you have achieved over the years and just start enjoying it.
 Not to show someone or prove something, but simply to do it for themselves.
 This will make the world much more beautiful.